Dana Guzmán

 Dana Francesca Guzmán Alcas (born 22 March 2003) is a Peruvian tennis player.
 She plays college tennis for the Oklahoma Sooners.

-Thanks to her efforts, she obtained a full scholarship to study Engineering at The University of Oklahoma in the United States.

 Guzmán has a career high ITF junior ranking of 11, achieved on 4 January 2021.
 She became the first Peruvian player to obtain the highest ranking in the ITF Junior Women and the first South American player in the Top 20.

-Guzmán represents Peru in the Fed Cup.
+Guzmán represents Peru in the Billie Jean King Cup.

 Career

-Guzmán has defended the national team in the Fed Cup and also has the privilege of having qualified for two junior Grand Slams: the US Open and the Roland Garros.
-At the Junior level he has obtained multiple titles, both in singles and doubles.
+Guzmán has defended the national team in the Billie Jean King Cup and also has qualified for two junior Grand Slams: the US Open and the Roland Garros.
+At the Junior level she has obtained multiple titles, both in singles and doubles.